Mafia (party game): Online play

 Mafia can also be played online.
 Games can be played on IRC channels, where a bot assumes the role of a game moderator and the interaction of players is conducted via textual communication.

 Artificial intelligence

 Werewolf is a subject of artificial intelligence research due to its unique features such as persuasion and deception.
 The game requires several AI technologies such as multi-agent coordination, intentional reading, and understanding of the theory of mind.

 Deep learning has been used in an attempt to develop agents that can win the game as werewolves or as villagers.
 Regular expressions have been used to parse utterance logs for divulgence (or "coming-out" as a role) and decision information, although one difficulty has been that a statement such as "Player A is a werewolf" could be based on either the player's ability (e.g. as seer) or just speculation.

-Incidents

-In June 2006, a Rockingham County, New Hampshire school inquiry was launched after a parent complained of the traumatic effects classroom Mafia was having on her daughter in the fifth grade, complaining that the child had "sleepless nights, crying before bed because she's afraid that she'll sleep walk and relive the tragic events they talked about in class".
-Davidoff responded that as a parent who had studied child psychology for 25 years, he felt that the game could "teach kids to distinguish right from wrong", and that the positive message of being honest could overcome the negative effects of an "evil narrator" moderating the game as if it were a scary story.
-The incident led to the resignation of a teacher.